bookofproofs/bookofproofs.github.io/_sources/history/19th-century/comrie.md

 ![Comrie.jpg](https://github.com/bookofproofs/bookofproofs.github.io/blob/main/_sources/_assets/images/portraits/Comrie.jpg?raw=true)

 **Peter Comrie** graduated from St Andrews and after a series of teaching posts became Rector of Leith Academy.

 ### Mathematical Profile (Excerpt):
-1. Developed a unified theory of spherical harmonic analysis which established the foundations for the modern theory of harmonic analysis.
-2. Formulated the notion of the second kind integral equation, which is now widely used in mathematics and applied mathematics.
-3. Pioneered the application of algebraic topology and algebraic geometry to the study of differential equations.
-4. Established the Comrie-Tung transformation, a unitary transformation which is used to reduce the fields of optical analysis and crystallography to simpler problems.
-5. Formulated the Comrie-Macmillan equation, a useful result in diversifying and controlling oscillations.
-6. Developed the Algebraic Generalized Differential Operator (AGDO), which simplifies and unifies many types of differential equations.
-7. Pioneered the application of the algebraic topological tools Wilzie’s filtration, pseudospectral, and a rank coloring method to analysis of functions.
-8. Developed the mathematical model of natural and object properties, which is widely used to understand the relationship between physical properties and underlying mechanisms.
-9. Devised computational procedures for finding parameter combinations that lead to optimal approximation of spherical functions and harmonics.
-10. Established the theory of Pareto-Hilbert and hypersphere distributions, providing both theoretical and practical insights in understanding the geometry of distributed objects and phenomena.
+* His mother was Elizabeth Ritchie and his father was Peter Comrie, a master blacksmith in the village.
+* Comrie received his school education at Muthil School and then at Morrison's Academy, Crieff, Perthshire.
+* Comrie was awarded the Carstairs Prize (awarded to the best mathematics student in each of the three years) in 1892, the Gray Prize (awarded for an essay on a prescribed subject) in 1891, and the Arnott Prize (awarded on examination in Natural Philosophy at the end of the session) in 1892.
+* Comrie was elected a Fellow of the Royal Society of Edinburgh on 15 March 1909 having been proposed by Sir James Donaldson, P R Scott Lang, James Gordon MacGregor, and George A Gibson.
+* Comrie was a member of the Edinburgh Mathematical Society, joining the Society in March 1905.

 Born 17 July 1868, Muthill, near Crieff, Perthshire, Scotland.
 Died 20 December 1944, Edinburgh, Scotland.